jules2689/trudeau/docs/2020-04-18/post_news.md

 We have been isolated and we have felt anxious and we have also made economic sacrifices.
 People have lost their jobs.
 People are having difficulty making ends meet.
-So we always have to weigh public health outcomes and economic outcomes..in the next few weeks andmonths, we will have to be very, very cautious.
+So we always have to weigh public health outcomes and economic outcomes.. in the next few weeks andmonths, we will have to be very, very cautious.
-Of course, many of us areanxious to reopen the economy.
+Of course, many of us are anxious to reopen the economy.
-That said, we must absolutelyfollow the recommendations of our public health experts.
+That said, we must absolutely follow the recommendations of our public health experts.
-We must take the necessarypublic health measures if wewant to reopen the economy.
+We must take the necessary public health measures if we want to reopen the economy.
 Followup question.

 ---